aldy505/jokes-bapak2/README.md

 👋 Hey there!
 Still work in progress, if you'd like to contribute this while this repo is still growing, that would be so great!

+It's on alpha phase now.
+You can access the front facing web on [jokesbapak2.pages.dev](http://jokesbapak2.pages.dev/).

 ## Brief explanation of what is this

 This project will be a website like icanhazdadjokes but in Indonesian version and it's not text, it's images.
 Dad jokes in Indonesia is somewhat a bit different than in US/UK because I guess here, it's a lot dumber.

 ## Project Directories

 * `api` - REST API service.
-Created with Go.
+Created with Go with [Fiber](https://gofiber.io/) framework.
 * `client` - Front facing website (front end).
 Created with [Svelte Kit](https://kit.svelte.dev/).

-Anyway, later you can consume this API via a website (that will be created later on when this is finished) with a few endpoints:
+Later you can consume this API via a website (linked in the front facing web) with a few endpoints:

  * `/v1/` - Random jokes bapak2
  * `/v1/id/[number]` - Jokes bapak2 based on ID